 Grammar: B1 - ✨ Grammar Essentials: 🧩 Parts of Speech & 🏗️ Sentence Structure - Lesson 2: Defining Relative Clauses with "which" (for things)

-1. We have two simple sentences: "The restaurant serves great food." and "It is near the river."
+1. Start with two ideas: "The restaurant serves great food." and "It is near the river."

-3. We put this new clause directly after the noun it describes ('The restaurant').
+3. Place the new clause directly after the noun it describes ("The restaurant").

 The restaurant which is near the river serves great food.